Stability of superconducting gap symmetries arising from antiferromagnetic magnons: RESULTS AND DISCUSSION

 \subsection{Gap equation at zero temperature}

 To investigate the low temperature behavior of the superconductor, we consider the gap equation at zero temperature.
-The main purpose of this is to investigate if the symmetry of the supercondcuting order parameter that we find at $T=T_c$ is altered in any significant way as the temperature is lowered.
+The main purpose of this is to investigate if the symmetry of the superconducting order parameter that we find at $T=T_c$ is altered in any significant way as the temperature is lowered.
+This is not an entirely trivial question.
+At $T=T_c$, as mentioned above, the gap-equation is linear.
+Hence, any linear combination of two solutions with the same eigenvalue is also a solution.
+The situation is altered for $T < T_c$, where the gap-equation is non-linear.
+Consequently, one expects the degeneracy between solutions that exist at $T=T_c$ to be lifted.
+In addition, it is conceivable that solutions that are preferred at $T=T_c$ could be replaced by other solutions with different symmetries for $T<T_c$.
+Determining what happens requires an explicit calculation.
 To investigate the low--temperature regime, we consider the limit $T=0$, since we expect the temperature-dependence of the gap to saturate well above $T=0$.
 The present analysis therefore extends previous work using weak-coupling BCS-theory not including Umklapp, where only the $T=T_c$ case was studied in Ref.~\cite{erlandsen2019enhancement}.
 It also extends the work properly including Umklapp-processes \cite{thingstad2021eliashberg}, which only considered $T=T_c$.